Wine, Whiskey, and Walks in Woodinville

 Detroit, plus a Visit to Our Neighbor to the South

-On October 30th, the Seattle Seahawks will face the Detroit Lions at Ford Field in Motor City.
-And on November 18th, the Seattle Kraken play the Red Wings in Detroit’s Little Caesar’s Arena.
+Taking in a Detroit Lions game at Ford Field or the Red Wings in Detroit’s Little Caesar’s Arena is a thrill.
 But you don’t have to be a sports fan to have fun in Detroit, a city with multiple nicknames: “Motor City,” reflecting Detroit’s car-manufacturing history.
-“Motown City,” thanks to its enduring music legacy; “Hockeytown,” self-explanatory.
+“Motown City,” thanks to its enduring music legacy and “Hockeytown,” self-explanatory.

 The Friendliest Places from Windsor to Sarnia to Warm Your Winter